 GALANOS, Demetrios (Δημήτριος Γαλανός).
-Athens 1760 — Varanasi 1833.
+Athens 1760 — Varanasi 3.5.1833.
 Greek Indologist in India.
-Son of an Athenian wealthy family, educated in Athens, Patmos and Constantinople, where his uncle had a high ecclesiatic position.
-Himself rejected a priestly career.
-In 1786 came to India to work as a tutor in a Greek merchant family living in Calcutta, learned there English, Sanskrit and Persian.
-With his savings settled down in Benares adopting the Indian way of life.
-Without knowing the beginnings of Indology in Europe started translating Sanskrit classics in Greek.
-He was not capable of publishing anything, but in his will left his books, papers and a sum of money to the non-existing Academy of Athens.
-Through a happy decision this inheritance was given to the new university of Athens (founded in 1836).
+Son of Pantaleon and Diamanta G., a wealthy Athenian family, educated in Athens, Patmos and Constantinople, where his uncle had a high ecclesiatic position.
+Himself rejected the priestly career.
+In 1786 he came to India to work as a tutor in a Greek merchant family living in Calcutta, learned there English, Sanskrit and Persian.
+With his savings settled down in Benares adopting Indian way of life.
+Without knowing the beginnings of Indology in Europe he began translating Sanskrit classics in Greek.
+He was not capable of publishing anything, but in his will left his books, papers and a sum of money to the then non-existing Academy of Athens.
+Through a happy court decision this inheritance was given to the new university of Athens (founded in 1836).

-– translated in Greek, edited by Typaldos: 1. Ἰνδικῶν μεταφράσεων πρόδρομος, περιέχων Βατριχαρῆ βασίλεως ἠθολογίας, γνωμολογίας καὶ ἀλληγορίας· τοῦ αὐτοῦ ὑποθήκας ἢ περὶ ματαιότητος τῶ τοῦ κόσμου: συλλογὴν πολιτικῶν οἰκονομικῶν καὶ ἠθικῶν ἐκδιαφόρων ποιητῶν Σανακέα σύνοψιν γνωμικῶν καὶ ἠθικῶν· καὶ Σαγαννάθα Πανδιταράζα ἀλληγορικὰ παραδειγματικὰ καὶ ὁμοιωματικὰ.
+– Translated in Greek, edited by Typaldos: 1. Ἰνδικῶν μεταφράσεων πρόδρομος, περιέχων Βατριχαρῆ βασίλεως ἠθολογίας, γνωμολογίας καὶ ἀλληγορίας· τοῦ αὐτοῦ ὑποθήκας ἢ περὶ ματαιότητος τῶ τοῦ κόσμου: συλλογὴν πολιτικῶν οἰκονομικῶν καὶ ἠθικῶν ἐκδιαφόρων ποιητῶν Σανακέα σύνοψιν γνωμικῶν καὶ ἠθικῶν· καὶ Σαγαννάθα Πανδιταράζα ἀλληγορικὰ παραδειγματικὰ καὶ ὁμοιωματικὰ.
 49+155 p.
 Athens 1845 (Bhartṛhari: Nīti- & Vairāgyaśataka; Laghucāṇakya; Bhāminīvilāsa); 2. Βαλαβαράτα ἢ συντομή τῆς Μαχαβαράτας, ποιηθεῖσα ὑπὸ τοῦ Ἀμάρα ἢ Ἀμαρασάνδρα, μαθητοῦ τοῦ σοφοῦ Ζηναδάτα.
 65+367 p.
 Athens 1847 (Amaracandra’s Bālabhārata); 3. Γιτά, ἢ θεσπέσιον μέλος.
-A. 1848 (Bhagavadgītā); 4. Ῥαγγοῦ-Βάνσα ἢ, Γενεαλογία τοῦ Ῥαγγοῦ.
+82+126 p.
+A. 1848, two editions with Modern Greek translation, 1966 and 1983 (Bhagavadgītā); 4. Ῥαγγοῦ-Βάνσα ἢ, Γενεαλογία τοῦ Ῥαγγοῦ.
 275 p.
 A. 1850 (Raghuvaṁśa); 5. Ἰτιχασασαμουτσαΐα τούτ’ ἒστιν Ἀρχαιολογίας συλλογή, ἢ περί διαλόγων τε καί μύθων φιλοσοφικῶν, νομίμων τε καὶ ἐθίμων Ἰνδικῶν συλλεχθέντων κατ’ ἐκλογὴν ἐκ τῆς Μαχαβαράτας.
 136+288 p.
 A. 1851 (Itihāsasamuccaya); 6. Χιτοπαδάσσα ἢ Πάντσα Τάντρα (Πεντάτευχος), συγγραφεῖσα ὑπὸ τοῦ σοφοῦ Βισνουσαρμᾶνος, καὶ ψιττακοῦ μυθολογίαι νυκτεριναί.
+54+150+111+77 p.
 A. 1851 (Pañcatantra and Śukasaptati, both incomplete, Pt. reedited with Sanskrit text by Hertel, WZKM 19, 1905, 62ff.); 7. Δουργα.
 39+67 p.
 A. 1853 (Devīmāhātmya).